ollert/ollert/README.md

 To run the `spec` tests, use `rake test:spec`.

 To run the cukes, use `rake test:cukes`.
+Cukes are run using the `TRELLO_TEST_USERNAME`.
+At least one test will fail if you have the improper boards.
+Create an organization "Test Organization 1" on Trello.
+Under "Test Organization", create two boards: "Test Board #1" and "Test Board #2".
+Additionally, create a general board called "Empty Board" and verify that the default "Welcome Board" is still visible to you.
+If "Welcome Board" is no longer available, you can simply create a new "Welcome Board" without any organization.

 To run all tests, use `rake test:all`.